 EMPHNET and the Centers for Disease Control and Prevention (CDC) developed and conducted 2 workshops on Public Health Surveillance during Mass Gatherings for field epidemiology training programs and ministry of health focal points from 10 countries.
-In addition, each team country was awarded a mini grant in order to implement field project in its country.
+In addition, each team country was awarded a mini-grant in order to implement a field project in its country.
 Mass Gathering Supplement of Eastern Mediterranean Health Journal (EMHJ) was published as a result of this collaborative project.
 This supplement describes major mass gatherings in the MENA region, and the public health implications of these events, and provides recommendations for public health officials of the host country.
-The main potential public health concerns associated with mass gatherings include infectious diseases (e.g. respiratory disease, gastrointestinal tract disease. foodborne disease), injuries, traffic accidents, heatrelated illnesses, insect stings, noncommunicable diseases and terrorism.
+The main potential public health concerns associated with mass gatherings include infectious diseases (e.g., respiratory disease, gastrointestinal tract disease, foodborne disease), injuries, traffic accidents, heat-related illnesses, insect stings, non-communicable diseases and terrorism.

-Projecting the prevalence of major non-communicable diseases / risk factors for the Jordanian youth population for the years, 2011
+Projecting the Prevalence of Major Noncommunicable Diseases/risk Factors for the Jordanian Youth Population for the Years 2011 and 2012

 In 2012, The Higher Population Council (HPC) collaborated with EMPHNET in estimating projections for the prevalence of major NCDs and their related risk factors for the Jordanian youth population (18-34) for the years 2007-2050.
 The technical support provided by EMPHNET was enhanced by involving the Technical Team of the National Population Projection Committee.
-This study was planned with the intention of promoting the use of information and data among health service planners and policymakers in Jordan.
-The study aimed at generating and providing projections for the prevalence of major noncommunicable diseases (NCDs) and risk factors among Jordanian youth aged 18-34 years using data from the 2007 Stepwise surveillance survey and applying it to the nationally adopted population projections data developed by the Higher Population.
+This study was planned to promote the use of information and data among health service planners and policymakers in Jordan.
+The study aimed at generating and providing projections for the prevalence of major non-communicable diseases (NCDs) and risk factors among Jordanian youth aged 18-34 years using data from the 2007 Stepwise surveillance survey and applying it to the nationally adopted population projections data developed by the Higher Population.